okkhoy/blog/docker_setup.md

-# Docker Quick Reference Guide
+# Installing Docker

+In this part let us look at how to set up Docker on Linux.

 ## Setting up Docker on Linux
 (Source: [Docker installation instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#upgrade-docker-ce))